Skip to content

 Media Players (Blu-ray/DVD) Closed Keeps delicate optical lenses free from dust accumulation.

-In the VBU Formula, Lifestyle is the human element.
 To identify your lifestyle category, ask yourself which of these personas fits your home:

 • The "Safety-First" Home (Kids & Pets): If you have toddlers or active pets, Closed Storage is the VBU recommendation.
 It keeps fragile electronics out of reach and hides tempting "chewable" cables.